yhsmedia/preschool/pages/cc_lessons/the_10_commandments_show_us_our_sin.md

 ### *"for all have sinned, and come short of the glory of God"*

 Children need to know that sin involves doing something wrong or not following God’s rules.
-Repentance is about feeling sorry for what they’ve done and asking for God for forgiveness.
+Repentance is about feeling sorry for what they’ve done and asking God for forgiveness.